salah-saleh/youtupedia/docs/controllers.md

 - Removed `SummariesController#check_status` and route.
 Live updates now use websockets (Turbo Streams).
 - `SummariesController#show` schedules `SummaryJob` only when data is missing/failing; otherwise it serves cached data.
 - Added `SummariesChannel` and `turbo_stream_from` usage in views.

+Changes (2025-08-10):
+- `Youtube::YoutubeChannelService` now requests `contentDetails` when fetching channel metadata and exposes `uploads_playlist_id`.
+- Channel video pagination switched from `search.list` to `playlistItems.list` using the uploads playlist for consistent `nextPageToken`/`prevPageToken` across all channels.